 They found that people with the short allele displayed a more genuine smile and laugh than people with the long allele.

-previous research have found that people with the short variant were more
+previous research has found that people with the short variant were more

 vulnerable to depression and anxiety, this study also shows that they